-September 25, 2016: Enjoy Sarasota's own Ski-A-Rees Water Ski Team and their Sunday afternoon show at 2 p.m. at Ski-A-Ree Stadium.
+September 24, 2017: Enjoy Sarasota's own Ski-A-Rees Water Ski Team and their first Sunday afternoon show of the new fall season at 2 p.m. at Ski-A-Ree Stadium.
 This free show takes place at 1602 Ken Thompson Parkway (near/behind Mote Marine Aquarium on the water.)
 More info at: 388-1666.
 September Sarasota Events on Escape-to-Sarasota

 September 30, 2017: Get set for the 33rd Annual Siesta Key Triathlon.
 There's a .3 mile swim, a 13 mile bike race and a 3.1 mile run.
 The course includes Siesta Key Beach and benefits the national champion Sarasota YMCA Sharks Swim Team.Siesta Key Beach, 948 Beach Road, Sarasota, FL Click here to get more info including registration details.